-Description and nature of Gift by description, photograph or both: Estimated value:Date received: Source of Gift.
-Please include all details requested below: Name of individual(s), group or corporation: If from a corporation, provide the full name and address of 2 persons who are directors of the corporation: Circumstances under which the Gift was given: Indicate the event and date of protocol event, event where representing the City, or nature and date of social obligation.
+Description and nature of Cift by description, photograph or both: Description and nature of Gift by description, photograph or both: Estimated value:Date received: Source of Gift.
+Please include all details requested below: Name of individual(s), group or corporation: If from a companying transition and address of O company the and displays of the companying If from a corporation, provide the full name and address of 2 persons who are directors of the corporation: Circumstances under which the Gift was given: Indicate the event and date of protocol event, event where representing the City, or nature and date of social obligation.
 If received for other reasons, please explain.
 Location or disposition of Gift: Indicate whether Council member kept the Gift.
 If the Gift is not in the possession of the Council member, indicate the final disposition of the Gift.
-If the Council member could not or did not accept the Gift, please confirm that: (i) the Gift was returned to the donor with an explanation as to why the Gift was not accepted (ii) the Gift was turned over to the City Clerk for disposition PleMeigner Signature of Council member in receipt of Gift Date March 27, 2024
+If the Council member could not or did not accept the Gift, please confirm that: (i) the Gift was returned to the donor with an explanation as to why the Gift was not accepted (ii) the Gift was turned over to the City Clerk for disposition PSF C Signature of Council member in receipt of Gift Date

+March 1, 2024